QP/C 8.1.3

 Description

-• reliable event posting with delivery guarantee for critical system functions (traceability: SSR_QP_EDG_10 )
+• reliable event posting with delivery guarantee for critical system functions (traceability: SRS_QP_EDG-10)

-• unreliable event delivery (for less critical functions) but with the mechanism to ensure non-interference with reliable event delivery (traceability: SSR_QP_EDG_21 ).
+• best-effort-only event delivery (for less critical functions) but with the mechanism to ensure non-interference with reliable event delivery (traceability: SRS_QP_EDG-10).
 This non-interference mechanism shall work as follows:

 • When allocating a dynamic event, QP/C API shall provide a safety margin of the event pool from which the event is allocated.
-The unreliable allocation should fail (and convey this failure to QP/C Application) when the safety margin is reached.
-That way some space in the pool remains available to the reliable (default) event allocation mechanism.
+In case the safety margin is reached, the best-effort allocation should fail and convey this failure to the caller (see Safety Manual DOC_SSM_QP for application-level responsibilities).
+That way, some space in the pool remains available to the reliable (default) event allocation mechanism.

-• When using the unreliable direct event posting mechanism, QP/C Application shall specify a safety margin of the event queue to which it posts events that can be lost.
-The unreliable posting should fail (and convey this failure to QP/C Application) when the safety margin is reached.
-That way some space in the queue remains available to the reliable (default) event posting mechanism.
+• When using the best-effort direct event posting mechanism, QP/C Framework accepts a safety margin of the event queue to which it posts events that can be lost.
+In case the safety margin is reached, the best-effort posting should fail and convey this failure to the caller (see Safety Manual DOC_SSM_QP for application-level responsibilities).
+That way, some space in the queue remains available to the reliable (default) event posting mechanism.

 Example